scrasmussen/studious-LCW/introCompilers/AST/final/README.txt

 The lexer, parser, and type checker have all been fully implemented.
 We have been able to successfully define the Quack methods in C and call them.
 Our good code presents this using PRINT statements.
 Inheratence is also working and is demonstrated for the variables.
 We have implemented if, elif, else and while loops.
+We have completed most but not all of the implementations of the basic methods (LESS,MORE,...) in the base classes.
+There are no doubt corner cases where our C generated code would break that we haven't tested for.

 ===========